duo-labs/py_webauthn/README.rst

 Demo Troubleshooting
 ====================
 By default, both the local and Docker demos try to run the web app using HTTPS.
+You may see a security mechanism such as ``NET::ERR_CERT_AUTHORITY_INVALID`` (on Chrome).
+For a operating system wide solution you may use ``security add-trusted-cert`` on Mac OS X or; ``certutil -addstore`` on Windows or; ``libnss3-tools`` apt package, ``nss-tools`` yum package, ``mozilla-nss-tools`` zypper package n Linux.

-This may cause issues such as ``NET::ERR_CERT_AUTHORITY_INVALID`` on Chrome.
-To get around this issue on Chrome, you can do the following:
+Alternatively to get around this security mechanism on Chrome only, you can do the following:

 #.
 Generate a self-signed certificate through tools like mkcert_
 #.
-Enable requests to localhost over HTTPS through the following flag: ``chrome://flags/#allow-insecure-localhost``.
+Install Client Digital Certificate (Using Chrome) go to Settings > Show Advanced Settings > Manage Certificates OR;
+#.
+Avoid TLS security on your computer (localhost) entirely and allow any requests over HTTPS; enable ``chrome://flags/#allow-insecure-localhost``.

 For Firefox, you should be able to proceed to the page being served by the Flask app by doing the following:

 #.
-Clicking 'Advanced'
+Install Client Digital Certificate (Using Firefox) go to Options > Privacy & Security > Certificates > View Certificates.
+In Certificate Manager click ``Import`` under ``Authorities`` tab.
+OR;
 #.
-Clicking 'Accept the Risk and Continue'.
+Avoid TLS security when you load the page, you can Click 'Advanced' then chose 'Accept the Risk and Continue'.

 .. _mkcert: https://github.com/FiloSottile/mkcert